 By Madison McKenzie

-KU has cancelled their summer international exchange programs for the second year in row due to the COVID-19 pandemic.
+KU has canceled its summer international exchange programs for the second year in a row due to the COVID-19 pandemic.

 The university is “not supporting international exchange programs this summer,” said Carole Wells, the university’s interim provost and vice president for student affairs, in an email.
 “As health protocols improve in other countries, we anticipate this will change in the very near future.”